 Kent Street Lobby, Sydney CBD

-Set within a premium commercial tower in Sydney’s CBD, the Kent Street lobby has been designed as a calm, highly resolved arrival space — where materiality plays a defining role in shaping the experience.
+Set within a premium commercial tower in Sydney CBD, this commercial lobby project has been designed as a calm, highly resolved arrival space where natural stone plays a defining role in shaping the experience.
+The use of custom Midnight Granite establishes a strong and cohesive foundation throughout the lobby, lift areas and circulation zones, balancing durability with refined architectural detailing.

-From the moment of entry, the material palette works in balance with light, volume and architectural form — creating a space that feels both substantial and considered.
+From the moment of entry, the material palette works in harmony with light, volume and architectural form, creating a commercial environment that feels both substantial and considered.

 Place Sydney CBD